 - Christmas savings clubs.
 Farepak, which went bust in 2007, was the best known name (although not for the right reasons), but the biggest company operating in this sector today is called Park.
 Another provider is called Variety.

-– Local shops’ savings schemes.
-Milkmen, butchers and other local shops may have their own Christmas savings scheme.
+- Local shops’ savings schemes.
+Milkmen (and women), butchers and other local shops may have their own Christmas savings club.

 How Christmas savings clubs work

-– You save throughout the year.
-This can be by having an agent take cash from you (an option with savings clubs such as Park and Variety), through online top ups, at the till in your supermarket or at the Post Office.
+1. You save throughout the year.
+This can be by having an agent take cash from you (an option with savings clubs such as Park and Variety), through online top ups or at the till in your supermarket.

 SAVVY TIP: Agents who sign up friends/neighbours and colleagues can get paid commission.
-Park pays up to 25% commission (depending on the amount that is saved throughout the year and what the money is spent on).
+Park pays up to 25% commission.
+The level of commission depends on the amount that is saved throughout the year and what the money is spent on.

-– Your money is locked away.
+2. Your money is locked away.
 In most cases you can’t get at your money before a certain time (normally the end of October or November).
-Some accounts, such as the Post Office Christmas savings account, will let you get access to your money earlier, but you have to pay a £5 admin fee.
+Some accounts may let you get access to your money earlier.

 SAVVY TIP: You may be paid in vouchers or cash.
-With some schemes (such as Asda’s), or those run by local high street shops) you have to spend your money in the store.
-The Post Office Christmas savings card can be used from November onwards in a variety of shops.
+With some schemes (such as Asda or the Co-op’s or those run by local high street shops) you have to spend your money in the store.
 Credit unions and building societies pay out cash.
+Other schemes may pay you in gift vouchers.

 Change given from card?
 No, if you have money left on the card, you don’t get any change from it.